 This is why normally only students in secondary education can benefit from a loss - because only then can the expenses be recognised as income-related expenses.

-We explain the difference between initial and secondary education in more detail in our article "Tax return for students".
+We explain the difference between initial and secondary education in more detail in this article.

 Determining losses retroactively

 You can apply for a loss carry-forward in your tax return.
 You can have a loss determined retroactively for up to seven years, as long as you have not yet received a tax statement (Steuerbescheid) for the tax year.
 However, this period does not apply to the submission of the income tax return in general: you can only submit this retroactively for four years.

 Please note that you cannot have a loss determined separately with Taxfix, but only with your tax return, i.e. retroactively only for the last four years.
 If you want to apply for a loss carry-forward for previous years, you can do so via ELSTER, for example.